Melanie Barcenas

 Melanie Magali Barcenas (born October 30, 2007) is an American professional soccer player who plays as a forward for San Diego Wave FC of the National Women's Soccer League (NWSL).
-She was the youngest player in the NWSL when she was signed at the age of 15 in 2023.
+She was the youngest player in the NWSL when she signed with the Wave at age 15 in 2023.
 She won bronze with the United States at the 2024 FIFA U-17 Women's World Cup.

 Early life

 Barcenas was born and raised in San Diego, California.
 At age 10, she accompanied United States players out onto the pitch before a match against Brazil at Qualcomm Stadium in San Diego; after the match, she asked for and received a jersey from her favorite player and future Wave teammate Alex Morgan.

 Barcenas played during her youth career with San Diego Surf.
 She was part of the Surf under-8 team that won the 2014 Albion Cup National Soccer Showcase in San Diego and the leading goalscorer for the Surf's under-12 team at the 2019 Far West President's Cup in Norco, California, which the Surf won on two goals by Barcenas in the championship match.